-The bread and butter of marketing analytics is evaluating the results of marketing programs or tests that the company runs.
-When looking at a campaign, the first thing that comes to mind is the direct outcome of the program (redemptions, sales, clicks, etc).
+The bread and butter of marketing analytics is evaluating the results of marketing programs and tests.
+When measuring campaign performance, the first thing that comes to mind is the direct outcome (redemptions, sales, clicks, etc).
 While it is relatively easy to calculate the direct outcome, it is much harder to interpret this data in the context of whether the number is good or bad.

 This is where the art of appropriate comparison becomes very handy.
-If you can compare your program subject to a matched group of non-program subjects, called the benchmark or control group, then you can tell how the program really impacted behavior.
+If you can compare your program targets to a matched group of customers that were not targeted, called the benchmark or control group, then you can tell how the program really impacted behavior.

 I have no better way to teach about bias than to provide real life examples of analyses that were biased.
 My hope is that the readers will see how similar analyses in their own businesses may have the same problem, and will take steps to eliminate bias.

 Selection Bias Due to an External Confounding Variable

 This is a classic case of Simpson's paradox, where we have a confounding variable that makes groups incomparable.

 The goal of the analysis was to figure out how change in retail price of cable service impacted disconnect rate.
 The disconnect rate of customers who had the rate increase was compared to that of those who did not have the rate increase.
 The customers were matched by product holding.

 The initial analysis showed that disconnect rate for those who had the rate increase was lower than those who did not.
 In layman's terms, increasing the rates appeared to have reduced churn.

 In this case, selection bias was caused by the difference in tenure structure of the groups.
 Customers became eligible for the rate increase after their promotion expired, when they were paying retail rates.
 New customers were getting promotional rates, and thus were not eligible for the rate increase.